amruthavarshini-gopal/ODD2023-WT-Ex-04-Django-Models/README.md

 1.Setting email address for all users.

-2. Setting first name and last name for all users.
+2.Setting first name and last name for all users.

 ## PROCEDURE: